 2: Tareekh-e-Pakistan (Wasti Ahad).

-The two volumes of History of Pakistan cover Pakistan’s pre-history details, from how the universe and life on Earth started until 1997.
+The two volumes of History of Pakistan cover Pakistan’s pre-history details, from how the universe and life on Earth started until 16th century.

 Yahya Amjad’s health started declining in May 1997.
 The doctors diagnosed him with Acute Myeloid Leukemia (AML).
 He was on treatment at Shaukat Khanum Memorial Hospital for nine months but could not survive the deadly disease and died on January 5, 1998, at 55 years.
 Due to the untimely death of an eminent scholar and author Yahya Amjad, his work on Pakistan’s History remained incomplete.